spm/spm-docs/docs/tutorials/MEEG/meg_sloc.md

 the source reconstruction is compact with log evidence is 2150944.
 Note both that the source reconstruction is more compact and that the log evidence has increased over the IID and COH solutions.
-There are two more options in the basic MSP implementaion- ARD- based on the removal of patches that contribute little to the model evidence; and the use of both schemes 'ARD and GS' in which both methods provide candidate source covariance estimates which are then combined.
+There are two more options in the basic MSP implementation- ARD- based on the removal of patches that contribute little to the model evidence; and the use of both schemes 'ARD and GS' in which both methods provide candidate source covariance estimates which are then combined.
 You can try out these